symradar/symradar/README.md

 symradar.py run 14498 -p high
 ```
 1. CPR generated patches are stored in `CPR/patches/extractfix/libjpeg/CVE-2018-14498/concrete/uni_klee_runtime_new.c`.
 Use `sympatch.py` to compile them.
 2. You also need to build target programs into LLVM bitcode, which is required for symbolic execution.
-This can be done by `symutil.py`.
+This can be done by `symutil.py build`.
-3. Before running experiment, you need to classify plausible patches from given patches. `symradar.py filter` will do the work.
+3. Before running experiment, you need to identify plausible patches from given patches. `symradar.py filter` will do the work.
 4. Use `symradar.py snapshot` to extract concrete snapshot from given exploit.
 5. Run `symradar.py run` to execute SymRadar.
 It first construct abstract snapshot from concrete snapshot, and run symbolic execution.